0x00019913/0x00019913/_posts/2017-07-20-minesweeper-implementation.markdown

 - If the cell is a mine, lose.
 - If the cell is a number cell, just reveal that cell.
-- If the cell contains nothing, it borders no mines.
+- If the cell is empty, it borders no mines.
 That means it's safe to open all of its neighbors.
-If any of its neighbors are empty, open that one too, recursively.
+If any of its neighbors are empty, open them too, recursively.
 If the cell is a number cell, just open that one - it will be guaranteed mine-free.

 This way, when clicking an empty cell, we end up doing a depth-first search and propagating the opening method through the island of adjacent empty cells.